The Quick Version

 • Does this match our established voice and strategic positioning?

-Message Intelligence for Sales Teams
+Content Intelligence for Marketing Teams

 What changes at the team level